moleculerjs/site/source/docs/service.md

     methods: {...},

     created() {
-        // Fired when the service instance created.
+        // Fired when the service instance created. (broker.loadService or broker.createService) },
-    },

     started() {